BSE's, BSDE's and fixed point problems: Existence and uniqueness of solutions under Lipschitz assumptions

 satisfying the following two conditions: \begin{itemize} \item[{\rm (i)}] For all $(Y,Z,U) \in \mathbb{S}^2 \times \mathbb{H}^2\times L^2(\tilde{N})$, $f(t,Y_t, Z_t,U_t)$ is progressively measurable with $\int_0^T \norm{f(t,0,0,0}_2 dt < \infty$. \item[{\rm (ii)}] There exists a constant $C \ge 0$ such that

 for all $t \in[0,T]$ and $(Y,Z,U),(Y',Z',U')\in \bbS^2\times\bbH^2\times L^2(\tilde{N})$. \end{itemize} \end{corollary}

-Corollary \ref{cor:BSDEBuck} can be used to show that the following path-dependent BSDE has a unique solution.
-This extends Theorem 2.3 of Delong and Imkeller (2010) to the case of multidimensional BSDEs with jumps and functional dependence in the driver.
-Also our integrability condition on the terminal condition is a bit weaker.
+Corollary \ref{cor:BSDEBuck} can be used in conjunction with Theorem 2.3 to deduce that the following time-delayed BSDE has a unique solution.
+This extends Theorem 2.3 of Delong and Imkeller (2010a) to the case of multidimensional BSDEs with jumps and functional dependence in the driver.
+In addition, our integrability condition on the terminal condition is a bit weaker.

 \begin{proposition} Let $\xi \in L^{2}(\scF_{T})^d$ and $\nu$ be a finite Borel measure on $[0,T]$.
-Then the BSDE \be Y_t = \xi + \int_t^T \int_0^s g(s-r, Z^M_{s-r}, U^M_{s-r}) \nu(dr) ds + M_T - M_t \ee has a unique solution $(Y,M) \in\bbS^{2}\times\bbM^{2}_{0}$ for every mapping
+Then the BSDE \be Y_t = \xi + \int_t^T \int_{[0,s]} g(s-r, Z^M_{s-r}, U^M_{s-r}) \nu(dr) ds + M_T - M_t \ee has a unique solution $(Y,M) \in\bbS^{2}\times\bbM^{2}_{0}$ for every mapping

 satisfying the following two conditions: \begin{itemize} \item[{\rm (i)}] For all $(Z,U) \in \mathbb{H}^2\times L^2(\tilde{N})$, $g(t, Z_t,U_t)$ is progressively measurable, and $\int_0^T \norm{g(t,0,0}_2 dt < \infty$. \item[{\rm (ii)}] There exists a constant $C \ge 0$ such that